starkandwayne-attic/habitat-plans/README.md

 ## Via pipeline

-Instead of building and exporting the images manually you can also use https://ci.starkandwayne.com/teams/main/pipelines/habitat-plans to help you with your workflow.
+Instead of building and exporting the images manually you can also use the [habitat-plans pipeline](https://ci.starkandwayne.com/teams/main/pipelines/habitat-plans) to help you with your workflow.
 When you have decided on a version of `plan.sh` file you like commit and push it to origin.
 This will trigger a build of the plan and make the image available via
 ```
 $ docker pull starkandwayne/redis:edge